Join us:

 Some populations might be more sensitive to the effects of pesticides, like young children.
 One study found that children consuming pesticide treated fruits and vegetables may have an increased risk for developing ADHD.
 Children and pregnant women who live in farming communities are known to carry additional risk for diagnosis of ADHD due to higher levels of exposure to pesticides in utero or at an early age.

-Buying Organic isn’t always cheap.
+Buying organic isn’t always cheap.
 Which products are more likely to have a higher pesticide content for those concerned?
-The Environmental Working Group (EWG) released the “Dirty Dozen” or the top ranking products for pesticide residue.
+The Environmental Working Group (EWG) creates the “Dirty Dozen” or the top ranking products for pesticide residue each year.
 Your grocery cart doesn’t need to be all or nothing but try to stick to organic for at least your Dirty Dozen picks:

 EWG’s Shopping Guide